reyhanehpahlevan/Maze_Generator/README.md

 # Installation
-Please place this repository inside the "simplus_vrep" directory.
+Please put this repository(RescueMaze-master) inside the "simplus_vrep" directory.

 # Setup and Run